 All new or modified signs, even painted signs required a sign permit from the City of Fairfield’s Building and Zoning Division.
 Illuminated signs also require an electrical permit.

--Three sets of sign design drawings including foundations and wind load calculations
+- One set of sign design drawings including foundations and wind load calculations

 The inspections required for erecting signage in the City of Fairfield are as follows:

 - Foundation inspection (if a footing is needed, the excavation must be inspected for depth and size before the concrete is placed).

 - Sign mounting/attachment inspection (if the sign is attached to a standard or other structure).

 - Electrical inspection (if the sign is illuminated or wired for electricity).